-Provident Fund Commissioners' Powers Curtailed: Employees' Provident Fund Scheme fund accounts of each of its employees, including contract employees.
-However, this case held that when the contractor is an independent legal entity with a large workforce and engaged in providing services to various clients, the onus to make

-Principal Employer not responsible for Contract Labourer's Provident Fund Contributions By virtue of section 6 of the Employees' Provident Funds and Miscellaneous provident fund contributions is not on the principal employer and nor will a principal employer be held liable in case of non-compliance.
+By virtue of section 6 of the Employees' Provident Funds and Miscellaneous Provisions Act, 1952, an employer is required to make contributions to the provident fund accounts of each of its employees, including contract employees.
+However, this case held that when the contractor is an independent legal entity with a large workforce and engaged in providing services to various clients, the onus to make provident fund contributions is not on the principal employer and nor will a principal employer be held liable in case of non-compliance.
 While this case is binding only on establishments in Delhi, it provides fuel for principal employers in other parts of the country to make similar assertions.